Public Law 280

 Final Report - Law Enforcement and Criminal Justice Under Public Law 280 examined the perspectives of more than 350 Indian tribal members and State and local officials on the impact of Federal Public Law (PL) 280, which structures law enforcement and criminal justice for 23 percent of the reservation-based tribal population and 51 percent of all tribes in the lower 48 States, while potentially affecting all Alaska Natives and their tribes or villages.
 Analysis of the qualitative and quantitative data indicates that reservation residents in PL-280 jurisdictions typically rated the availability and quality of law enforcement and criminal justice lower than reservation residents in non-PL-280 jurisdictions.
 State/county law enforcement officials in PL-280 jurisdictions, on the other hand, tended to provide more positive assessments of the impact of PL 280.

-State jurisdiction overlooked problem in criminal justice debate, by Carole Goldberg
+State jurisdiction overlooked problem in criminal justice debate (July 13, 2007), by Carole Goldberg

 Criminal justice in Indian country comes in two distinct flavors - one blends federal and tribal authority, while the other blends state and tribal authority.
 Reservations across the country are subject to one or the other.
 But crime reports and most federal hearings on Indian country criminal justice focus only on the federal/tribal reservations.
 That's a mistake, because the state/tribal reservations encompass nearly one-quarter of the reservation-based tribal population and just over half the tribes in the lower 48 states, not to mention all Alaska Native villages.
 Any response to crime in Indian country needs to take account of the special problems posed by state jurisdiction.